jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 Proposed

 ## Context
-Our Production AWS RDS instances are not configured for :
+Our Production AWS RDS databases are not configured for high availablity and disaster recovery.
+There exists a few ways to provide HA on RDS instances.

 1. Blindly accept the decision.